rapidfort/community-images/community_images/nginx/bitnami/README.md

 Subscribe to project updates by watching the [rapidfort/community-images GitHub repo](https://github.com/rapidfort/community-images).

 ## Have questions?
-If you’d like to learn more about how RapidFort works or our container optimization process:
+If you'd like to learn more about RapidFort or our container optimization process:

 * https://rapidfort.com